Lukas Capek, Petr Rehousek, Petr Henys, Sabri Bleibleh, Edward Jenner, Marketa Kulvajtova, Jiri Skala-Rosenbaum

 The present study showed that the low porous cement was able to significantly influence the stiffness of the augmented odontoid screw fixation in vitro, although further in vivo clinical studies should be undertaken.
 Our results suggest that only a small amount of non-porous cement is needed to restore stiffness at least to its pre-fracture level and this can be achieved with the injection of 0.7–1.2 ml of cement.

-These slides can be retrieved under Electronic Supplementary Material.
-[Figure not available: see fulltext.]
+These slides can be retrieved under Electronic Supplementary Material. [graphic not available: see fulltext]

 Read Full Article